httpwg/http-extensions/draft-ietf-httpbis-rfc7838bis.md

 that stream.

-An ALTSVC frame from a server to a client on the control stream (stream 0 in HTTP/2) indicates that the conveyed alternative service is associated with the origin contained in the Origin field of the frame.
+An ALTSVC frame from a server to a client on the control stream (stream 0 in HTTP/2 or a stream of type 0 in HTTP/3) indicates that the conveyed alternative service is associated with the origin contained in the Origin field of the frame.
 An association with an origin that the client does not consider authoritative for the current connection MUST be ignored.